 “I actually read your guest article on Sylvie von Duuglas-Ittu’s 8 limbs.us blog a while back.
 It was really, really encouraging for me to read that post and now your blog, too.
 You’d said some things where I felt you were expressing my own thoughts/feelings and it is incredibly refreshing for me.
 I don’t really have much of a Muay Thai community where I am.
 I am the only foreigner and female at my gym where they speak no English and my Thai is still limited, so it can get pretty lonely at certain times, especially if I’m struggling with something.
 So being able to read a blog like yours online, with someone expressing thoughts that echo my own and experiencing similar things helps me in a massive way.
 It’s great to read about what you’re doing, and encourages and inspires me all the more, especially as you are working as a teacher too.”

 It was excellent to connect with Sarah.
 I felt that we had a lot in common and was eager to help her.
 We continued to exchange messages on a regular basis after that, and I found that she was facing some issues not only in juggling training and teaching, but within the gym she was training at.
-As we discussed those in further detail, I was hoping that she would be able to come to train with me at Master Toddy’s as I knew that our similar outlooks would make us great training partners.
-Now, nine months later, she is doing just that.
-In fact, she has moved into the gym and is now my next-door neighbour.
-Not only that, but she has secured a teaching job with the same company that I work for.
+As we discussed those in further detail, I was hoping that she would be able to come to train with me at my gym, as I knew that our similar outlooks would make us great training partners.
+Now, nine months later, she’s moved into the gym and is my next-door neighbour.
+She’s also secured a teaching job with the same company that I work for.
 It has all worked out very nicely, and I’m really happy to have nudged Sarah in the right direction and to have gained a new training partner.

 I asked Katy what her thoughts were on the subject, and she responded with this:

 “Some guys get uncomfortable sparring with girls, and I can’t control or judge the way they feel but it often means they end up being too nice.
 It’s awesome to train with girls because we aren’t afraid to trade with each other.
 The best and most intense sparring I have is with women.
 It also feels like a privilege to be able to meet all these women, exchange stories, and be inspired by them.
-It pushes me to train harder and gives me a true feeling of teamwork and family.
-Plus, we smell better.”
+It pushes me to train harder and gives me a true feeling of teamwork and family.”